Russians hold anti-war rallies amid ominous threats by Putin

 “It is a crime both against Ukraine and Russia.
 I think it is killing both Ukraine and Russia.
 I am outraged, I haven’t slept for three nights, and I think we must now declare very loudly that we don’t want to be killed and don’t want Ukraine to be killed,” said Olga Mikheeva, who protested in the Siberian city of Irkutsk.

+Russia’s state communications and media watchdog Roskomnadzor on Sunday demanded that Google to lift restrictions imposed on YouTube channels run by several Russian state media outlets.
+The Network Freedoms rights group noted that Facebook’s refusal to comply with a similar demand this week led to restricted access to the platform.

+The website of the Current Time, a Russian TV channel launched by the U.S.-funded Radio Free Europe/Radio Liberty that has been critical of the Kremlin, became unavailable Sunday after the channel reported receiving a notification from Roskomnadzor about blocking it.

-Vladimir Isachenkov in Moscow and Irina Titova in St. Petersburg contributed reporting.
+Associated Press writers Vladimir Isachenkov in Moscow and Irina Titova in St. Petersburg contributed to this report.

 Follow all AP stories on Russia’s invasion of Ukraine at https://apnews.com/hub/russia-ukraine.